nickytd/docker-compose-thanos-observer/README.md

 # thanos-observer
-A docker-compose based environment to setup a thanos stack observing a remote cluster It provisions following containers:
+A docker-compose based environment to setup a thanos stack observing a remote cluster.
+It provisions following containers:
 * grafana
 * promtheus datasource linked to thanos query frontend